IRS Audit

 A Tax Audit is frightening and dangerous.

 If you have received a notice from the IRS or a state tax audit from the Colorado Department of Revenue that your tax return is being audited, you should hire Denver Tax CPA Philip Falco to represent you during your IRS tax audit.
+You obtain the attorney-client privilege and tax skill as a CPA.

 We have experience in the following types of audits and audit matters: